 The METM degree is a non-thesis degree for which a final oral examination is not required.
-The majority of METM courses are offered via web-based distance learning.
 New students are admitted in the fall semester only.

-The degree plan must be completed and filed with the Office of Graduate and Professional Studies prior to the deadline imposed by the student’s college or by dates announced in the OGAPS calendar.
+The degree plan must be completed and filed with the Graduate and Professional School prior to the deadline imposed by the student’s college or by dates announced in the Graduate and Professional School calendar.

 This proposed degree plan should be submitted through the online Document Processing Submission System located on the website http://ogsdpss.tamu.edu.

 Additional coursework may be added to the approved degree plan by petition if it is deemed necessary by the Master of Engineering Technical Management Program Director to correct deficiencies in the student’s academic preparation.
-No changes can be made to the degree plan once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Office of Graduate and Professional Studies.
+No changes can be made to the degree plan once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Graduate and Professional School.